ICBP Phase 2 Research

 - Working with other ICBP teams to triangulate findings and conclusions

 So far, the team have published a conceptual logic model, visualising the pathways across the cancer patient journey and identifying key health system factors that may play a role in cancer outcomes – you can read the paper on this here.
-The team have also published an exploration of key stakeholder views on the role of health service capacity in cancer outcomes.
-We expect to see two final studies later in 2021 – one providing an overview of the evolution of cancer policies across ICBP countries, and the other exploring the role of leadership in driving change to improve cancer survival.
+The team have also published explorations of key stakeholder views on the role of health service capacity and leadership cancer outcomes.
+We expect to soon see the latest publication providing an overview of the evolution of cancer policies across ICBP countries.
+Stay tuned.

 Most participating jurisdictions have a cancer patient pathway, which sets out how patients should be treated at each stage of their cancer journey.
 The creation and structure of these were identified in Phase 1 research as a potential contributor to subtle international cancer survival differences.
 Professor Yoryos Lyratzopoulos at University College London is leading the research into the similarities and differences in the cancer patient pathways across the jurisdictions.
 The aims of this research module are to: